-Apart from these, you can also consult us for any queries related to Dual Citizenship.
-As the process of getting dual citizenship is a bit complex; and there are many factors that need your utmost attention.
+As the process of getting dual citizenship is a bit complex, there are many factors that need your utmost attention.
 You should consult an immigration lawyer or a professional before stepping in.

 Having dual citizenship will be totally worth it.